SarsharImtiaz/Sarshar-DevOps-Playground/README.md

 # Sarshar-DevOps-Playground
-This repository showcases my hands-on work as a DevOps and Cloud Engineer
+This repository showcases some of my hands-on work as a DevOps and Cloud Engineer